banool/aptos_api_dart/doc/AccountsApi.md

 Get account modules

-This API returns account resources for a specific ledger version (AKA transaction version).
+This endpoint returns account resources for a specific ledger version (AKA transaction version).
 If not present, the latest version is used. <---- TODO Update this comment The Aptos nodes prune account state history, via a configurable time window (link).
 If the requested data has been pruned, the server responds with a 404

 ### Example
 ```dart